kableeth/langchain-zapier/README.md

 *Use the Amazon Developer Console to create an Alexa Skill.
 *Set the skill's invocation name.
 *Add the required intents and slots, such as UpdateNotionIntent and Text.
+*Import the included interactive model JSON file.
 *Set up the endpoint for the skill using the ngrok URL provided when you run the Flask server (e.g., https://your_ngrok_url/process_text).
-\*Save and build your skill.
-6. Test your Alexa Skill:
+*Save and build your skill.

 *Use the Amazon Developer Console or an Alexa-enabled device to test the skill.
 *Invoke the skill and provide input to add information to the Notion database.